 Results from a report produced by the Helsinki City Planning Department, Finland, (full report available – click here) states that “a speed of 50 km/hr increases the risk of a pedestrian death almost eight-fold compared to 30 km/hr.
 The graph below demonstrates the collision speed and probability of death.

-A common argument by drivers who are against lowering speeds in residential areas is an increase in travel time, however, the same study shows that a decrease in speed has very little effect, while the probability of death for the pedestrian increases significantly.
-This is due to the fact that drivers, regardless of speed, will be required to stop and wait at lights as well as other expected obstructions.
-Therefore, speeding through residential areas accomplishes very little, while creating greater risk for those who live, walk and cycle in the community.
+A common argument by drivers who are against lowering speeds in residential areas is an increase in travel time.
+However, the same study shows that a decrease in speed has minimal effect, while the probability of death for the pedestrian increases significantly.
+This is because drivers, regardless of speed, will be required to stop and wait at lights as well as other expected obstructions.
+Therefore, speeding through residential areas accomplishes very little, while creating a higher risk for those who live, walk and cycle in the community.

 The Finish study found that by lowering the speed limit to 30 km/hr on residential streets, COMBINED with effective speed camera enforcement, would reduce the pedestrian accident costs by 70 percent.
 The report concludes that 30km/hr in residential communities combined with speed-camera enforcement is the “cheapest and only quick measure to strongly reduce the number of serious pedestrian accidents in wide urban areas.” – source: Helsinki City Planning Department Traffic Planning Division